Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Implementation Details

 \subsection{Baselines}

 We consider the following baseline methods for performance comparison:

 (1) traditional KG-based methods without using LLMs: \begin{itemize} \item KV-Mem \cite{miller2016key} utilizes a Key-Value memory network to store triples and conduct iterative read operations to deduce the answer. \item GraftNet \cite{graftnet2018} first retrieves the question-relevant triplets and text sentences from the KG and corpus to build a heterogeneous subgraph.
 Then it adopts a graph neural network to perform multi-hop reasoning on the subgraph. \item EmbedKGQA \cite{Embed2020} embeds entities on KG and design a scoring function to rank them based on their relevance to the question. \item NSM \cite{he2021nsm}, first conducts subgraph retrieval and then employ the neural state machine with a teacher-student network for multi-hop reasoning on the KG. \item SR+NSM \cite{zhang2022SR} first employs a pretrained language model to build a subgraph retriever, then use NSM for reasoning on the retrieved subgraph. \item UniKGQA \cite{jiang2022unikgqa} conducts the subgraph retrieval and reasoning process with the same model based on GNN, which achieve salient performance on KGQA task. \end{itemize} (2) LLM-based methods: \begin{itemize} \item KB-Binder \cite{KBbinder2023} first uses Codex \cite{chen2021evaluating} to generates logical forms as the draft by imitating a few demonstrations.
 Then it bind the generated draft to an executable one with BM25 score matching. \item KAPING \cite{baek2023KAPING} uses a sentence embedding model to retrieve the relevant triplets to the question from KG which are then forwarded to LLMs to generate the answer. \item RoG \cite{luo2023reasoning} first fine-tunes the Llama2-7B to generate relation paths grounded by KGs as faithful plans.
-Then it uses these plans to retrieve reasoning paths from the KGs for LLMs to conduct reasoning. \item KD-CoT \cite{wang2023kdcot} utilizes a QA system to verify and modify reasoning traces in CoT of LLMs via interaction with external knowledge source. \item StructGPT \cite{jiang2023structgpt} views LLMs as agents and establishes an information interaction mechanism between KG and LLMs to iteratively deduce the answer to the question. \item ToG \cite{sun2023tog} improves StructGPT by guiding the LLM to iteratively execute beam search on KG. \end{itemize}
+Then it uses these plans to retrieve reasoning paths from the KGs for LLMs to conduct reasoning. \item KD-CoT \cite{wang2023kdcot} utilizes a QA system to verify and modify reasoning traces in CoT of LLMs via interaction with external knowledge source. \item StructGPT \cite{jiang2023structgpt} views LLMs as agents and establishes an information interaction mechanism between KG and LLMs to iteratively deduce the answer to the question. \item ToG \cite{sun2023tog} improves StructGPT by guiding the LLM to iteratively execute beam search on KG. \item GNN-RAG \cite{mavromatis2024gnn} utilizes an off-the-shelf GNN model to retrieve the shortest path to high-scoring candidate entities for LLMs to reason for answers. \end{itemize}